-Critical accounting estimates
+Critical accounting estimates and judgments in applying accounting policies

 The preparation of these consolidated financial statements requires management to apply judgment when making estimates and assumptions that have a risk of causing material adjustment to the reported amounts recognized in the consolidated financial statements.
 Estimates made by management are based on events and circumstances at the balance sheet date.
 Accordingly actual results may differ from these estimates.